(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 To qualify, you must have less than $394,725 in unsecured debt and less than $1,184,200 in secured debt.
 (There are no debt limits for chapter 7.)

-Regardless of which chapter you file under, the process has many similarities.
-To begin, you must file a petition with your local court.
+Regardless of which chapter you are filing bankruptcy under, the process has many similarities.
+To begin, you must file a bankruptcy petition with your local federal court.

-As part of this step, you will need to provide the court with:
+As part of this step, you will need to provide the court with the following:

-- Information about your assets, debts, income, and expenses
+- Information about your assets, debts, current income, and expenses

 - Recent tax returns

-- A credit counseling completion certificate from an approved agency
+- An approved credit counseling agency completion certificate

-If you created a debt repayment plan during your credit counseling, you must submit that, too.
+If you created a debt payment plan during your credit counseling, you must submit that, too.
 If you are filing with your spouse, both of you must provide the information above.

 Next, you will be assigned a court trustee.
 They will arrange and preside over a meeting involving you and your creditors.